-Reduced stream flow in the late summer has also led to high water temperatures in some waterways, stressing the region’s late-season water supplies and ecosystems.
+Reduced stream flow in the late summer has also led to high temperatures in some waterways, stressing the region’s late-season water supplies and ecosystems.
 Montana Fish, Wildlife, and Parks closed a 184-mile stretch of the Yellowstone River in 2016 because of a massive fish kill attributed to the warm temperatures leading to a proliferative kidney disease (MFWP 2016); other rivers are regularly closed to fishing when water temperatures reach 73oF for three consecutive days.
 Reduced water availability threatens irrigation and water supplies for communities, as well as sets the stage for a host of health issues, including vector-borne diseases and mental health concerns (see Section 3).

 Other climate surprises are likely but tougher to predict.
 Tornado and severe thunderstorm events currently cause significant property damage and loss of life every year.
-In the last 25 years, more than one-third of those US weather disasters that incurred damage costs greater than $1 billion were due to such events (NOAAe undated).
-For example, a 2010 tornado in Billings, which caused city officials to declare a state of emergency, resulted in millions of dollars of property damage, including ripping the roof off the 12,000-seat Metra Park Arena (CBS News 2010, NOAA 2010).
-In May 2016, over $1.1 billion in costs were incurred from severe thunderstorms, tornados, and high winds in the Great Plains and Rockies, including Montana (NOAAe undated).
+Of the US weather disasters that have incurred more than $1 billion in damage costs in the last 25 years, over one-third were due to severe storms (NOAAe undated).
+In Montana, a 2010 tornado in Billings, which caused city officials to declare a state of emergency, resulted in millions of dollars of property damage, including ripping the roof off the 12,000-seat Metra Park Arena (CBS News 2010, NOAA 2010).
+In May 2016, severe thunderstorms, tornados, and high winds in the Great Plains and Rockies, including Montana cost over $1.1 billion (NOAAe undated).

-The link between severe storms (e.g., tornados, severe thunderstorms, hailstorms) and climate change is not well understood, in part because their historic record is relatively short, going back only to the 1950s.
-Past events have been responsible for lives lost and serious and costly property damage, especially for those living in substandard housing, and the uncertainty of such events creates enormous mental stress.
-Evidence exists that the number of days with tornados is increasing, and it is likely that a warmer world with more atmospheric instability will shift both the timing and extent of severe storms conditions (USGCRP 2017).
+The link between severe storms (e.g., tornados, severe thunderstorms, hailstorms) and climate change is not well understood, in part because their documented record is relatively short, going back only to the 1950s.
+Past events have been responsible for lives lost and serious and costly property damage, especially for those living in substandard housing.
+The uncertainty of such events also creates enormous mental stress.
+Evidence exists that the number of days with tornados is increasing, and it is likely that a warmer world with more atmospheric instability will shift both the timing and extent of severe storm conditions (USGCRP 2017).
 The mechanisms that create these storms, however, are complex and difficult to model (Diffenbaugh et al. 2013; Seeley and Romps 2015).
 Still, one study suggests that storms in eastern Montana may be less frequent in the future, but will have larger hail and potentially be more damaging (Brimelow et al. 2017).

-In summary, early snowmelt, large wildfires, spring flooding, late-season drought, and poorly predicted severe weather events challenge all aspects of our economy, our infrastructure, and the well-being of our communities.
+In summary, early snowmelt, large wildfires, spring flooding, late-season drought, and extreme weather events challenge all aspects of our economy, infrastructure, and well-being.
 The health effects of these climate extremes include direct injury and loss of life, as well as indirect consequences related to illness and stress (see Section 5).
 Human health issues derived from or exacerbated by climate change are now taken seriously by the health professionals around the world, and likewise require serious attention in Montana.
 The first step in developing such emphasis is to understand our state’s health profile, as described next.